 God makes his will known through the Holy Spirit’s teaching ministry in the Word of God.
 The false teachers at Colosse claimed a super knowledge to the Word of God.
 Paul prays that the Colossians will receive their super knowledge from God’s Word (the book of Colossians).
 Paul’s desire is that they may have a thorough knowledge of God’s will.
 The Colossian renegades offered a false knowledge.
 To counteract this Paul prayed for a deeper knowledge of God’s will on their part.

 The will of God here is the whole purpose of God in Christ.
 This is the will of God in the complete sense, not simply the will of God for salvation or his general decree.
 This is the will of God both in belief and behavior.
 The most important thing in the life of a child of God is the will of God.
 If we are going to please God, we need to find out what his will is and do it.
 If I want the smile of God, I need to find his will.

 “in all wisdom and spiritual understanding”

 The Holy Spirit uses the word “wisdom” six times in Colossians (Col. 1:9, 28; 2:3, 23; 3:16; 4:5).
 Wisdom is the application of truth to experience.
 It is the ability to apply truth to life that comes only from God (James 1:5; 3:15).
 Wisdom is insight into the true nature of things.
 It is the faculty of judging and acting aright.
 “Full knowledge” is not the end; it is the means.
 The end is the wisdom to apply truth to experience.

 False teachers submitted only the “appearance” of wisdom” (2:23).
 Their “wisdom” trapped the Colossians in legalism.
 So the “wisdom” for which Paul prays for them is prudence–the ability to look at actions in terms of their results.

-It is one thing to have knowledge; it is quite another to use that knowledge properly.
+It is one thing to know; it is quite another to use that knowledge properly.